It looks like surrogacy could be an amazing option for you!

 If you’re becoming a parent through surrogacy, finding a surrogate mother in Maine is likely at the forefront of your mind.
 Trusting and having a sense of connection with the woman who carries your child for nine months is important, to say the least.
 So how are you going to find a surrogate mother who is the right match?

-Although everyone’s surrogacy process in Maine is going to be unique, there are three general steps that will help you learn more about how to find Maine surrogate mothers (and surrogates anywhere in the U.S.) with whom you can partner with for the surrogacy journey:
+Although everyone’s surrogacy process in Maine is going to be unique, there are three general steps that will help you learn more about how to find Maine surrogate mothers.
+Continue reading below or connect with a professional.

 The most important factor in a potential surrogacy partner is shared goals, not physical location.
 So you’re not restricted to working with surrogates in the same city or state as you.
 You can match with surrogates anywhere.
 Most surrogate-intended parent matches are actually long-distance, so this is a common type of match.